The Domain, Sydney: North-east: Yurong Precinct and Mrs Macquarie's Point

 North of the Art Gallery of New South Wales, Art Gallery Road passes over the Cahill Expressway, with a narrow section of parkland built over the expressway connecting the Crescent Precinct with the "Yurong Precinct" at Mrs Macquaries Point.
 In this section, the Domain is a narrow section of greenery bounded by the Royal Botanic Gardens to the west of the roadway and the waters of Woolloomooloo Bay to the east.
 To the north, the Domain occupies the entirety of the peninsula of Mrs Macquarie's Point, with Farm Cove to the west and Woolloomooloo Bay to the east.
 Offering the iconic view of the Sydney Opera House alongside the Sydney Harbour Bridge, Mrs Macquarie's Point is a popular destination for tourists and photographers.

 Mrs Macquarie's Chair was carved out of the rock for Governor Lachlan Macquarie's wife, so she could sit and observe the passing ships.
 Above the chair is an inscription recording the completion of Mrs Macquaries Road on 13 June 1816.

 The Fleet Steps link Farm Cove to Mrs Macquarie Road.
 It is named after the Great White Fleet of the US Navy, and was built for the visit of that fleet to Sydney in 1908.
 It is the point where Queen Elizabeth II first set foot on Australian soil, and a commemorative wall plaque marks the event.
 The site is often used for large marquee functions, with views of the Opera House and Harbour Bridge.

 The Andrew "Boy" Charlton Pool is an outdoor swimming facility beside Wolloomooloo Bay.
-Veil of Trees is a sculpture of glass panels installed between the pool and the "Lion Gate Lodge" of the Royal Botanic Gardens in 1999.
+Veil of Trees is a sculpture of illuminated glass panels installed between the Andrew (Boy) Charlton Pool and the "Lion Gate Lodge" of the Royal Botanic Gardens in 1999.